7TogkID/gaman-web/src/docs/guides/response.md

 # Response

 GamanJS provides a flexible Response system for handling HTTP responses.
-You can return responses using the `Response` class or convenient shortcuts that automatically determine the response type.
+You can return responses using the `Res` class or convenient shortcuts that automatically determine the response type.

 ---